gnd/alfred_2021/README.md

 * speech-loop: converts real-time streams of speech into text
 * lizzie: web app for interacting with GPT-3
 * questions: question generation scenarios
-* misc: miscellaneous fragment of code
+* misc: miscellaneous fragments of code